collectivemedia/spark-ext/README.md

 #### Downsampling Negatives

-If class ration between positives and negatives is too high, you might want to downsample all you negatives before building a model.
+If class ratio between positives and negatives is too high, you might want to downsample all you negatives before building a model.

 ``` scala
 val downsampling = new Downsampling()